animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 However, this would require all annotation attributes to be of type `String`, thereby giving up type safety, which is not desirable.

-So, Spring Data for GemFire borrows from another commonly used pattern in Spring, `Configurers`.
+So, Spring Data for VMware GemFire borrows from another commonly used pattern in Spring, `Configurers`.
 Many different `Configurer` interfaces are provided in Spring Web MVC, including the [org.springframework.web.servlet.config.annotation.ContentNegotiationConfigurer](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/config/annotation/ContentNegotiationConfigurer.html).